 • Home

 Taxable investment account

-Assets you hold in a taxable investment account are ring-fenced and owned by you as the account holder.
+Assets you hold in a taxable investment account are ring-fenced and owned by you as the account holder, to protect investors if the provider defaults.

-Many investments are protected by the Financial Services Compensation Scheme up to a value of £85,000 per investment provider.
-The protection does not apply to the investment returns, but in the unlikely event that the investment provider became insolvent and for some reason (for example fraud) your assets were unavailable to you.
+Some investments, such as UK unit trusts and OEICs, are protected by the Financial Services Compensation Scheme (FSCS) up to a value of £85,000 per investment provider in the highly unlikely event that the investment provider becomes insolvent, causing a loss.

 Offshore bond account

-If the assets were not available to pay your account balance on withdrawal, you may be protected by the investor protection scheme in the jurisdiction that the account is located.
-For example, the Isle of Man policyholder protection scheme should protect up to 90% of the value of the policy.
+If the assets were not available to pay your account balance when you want to withdraw funds, you may be protected by the investor protection scheme in the jurisdiction where the offshore bond is held.
+For example, the Isle of Man policyholder protection scheme should protect up to 90% of the policy's value.
+The UK FSCS does not apply to offshore bonds.

 Notes:

-[i] Other investments such as Venture Capital Trusts, Enterprise investment Schemes and Private Equity funds offer tax incentives and / or diversification benefits, though may be high-risk and / or illiquid, and are not considered in this article, though we would be happy to discuss them with you.
+[i] Other investments such as Venture Capital Trusts, Enterprise Investment Schemes, and Private Equity funds offer tax incentives and/or diversification benefits.
+However, they may be high-risk and illiquid.
+They are not considered in this article, but we would be happy to discuss them with you.

-[ii] Investment platforms offers access to a wide range of investments through personal pensions, ISAs, and taxable investment account.
-Some also offer access to offshore bond accounts.
+[ii] Investment platforms provide access to a wide range of investments through personal pensions, ISAs, and taxable investment accounts.
+Some platforms also offer access to offshore bonds.

-[iii] You can establish an offshore bonds on a life-assured basis with a nominal amount of life cover (e.g., 1%), or on a capital redemption basis, with some nominal fixed future value (usually at the end of a 99-year term).
+[iii] You can establish an offshore bond on a life-assured basis with a nominal amount of life cover (e.g., 1%), or on a capital redemption basis with a fixed term (usually 99 years).
+If set up on a life assured basis, the death of the last life assured is a chargeable event.
+If set up on a capital redemption basis, the end of the policy term is a chargeable event.

-[iv] There are annual allowances for individuals to earn small amounts of dividend (£500) and savings income (£0 to £1,000 depending on your total income), and to realise small amounts of capital gains (£3,000) without paying tax.
+[iv] Individuals have annual allowances to earn small amounts of tax-free dividends (£500), savings income (£0 to £1,000, depending on your total income), and capital gains (£3,000).
 Those with lower incomes may also be entitled to a starting savings rate band of 0% on up to £5,000 of savings income over the personal allowance.

-[v] The personal allowance is tapered away for individuals with income over £100,000, and is not available to those that claim the 'foreign income and gains '(FIG) regime of taxation.
+[v] The personal allowance is gradually reduced for individuals with income over £100,000, and is not available to those who claim the 'foreign income and gains '(FIG) tax regime.
 Higher rates of capital gains tax apply to carried interests from private equity funds.

 [vi] Income at 4% pa after fees.
-Company shares total return of 7% pa, comprising a 2% dividend yield and 5% capital growth with portfolio turnover of 10% pa.
+Company shares total return of 7% pa, comprising a 2% pa dividend yield and 5% pa capital growth, with portfolio turnover of 10% each year.
 Inflation at 2.5% pa.
-Returns reinvested.
-The value shown is after tax if the investments in the taxable investment account are liquidated, or the offshore bond is encashed.
+Returns are reinvested.
+The value shown is after tax if investments in a taxable investment account are liquidated or if an offshore bond is encashed.

-[vii] Offshore bond providers generally only offer investment funds such as unit trusts, exchange traded funds (ETFs), and open ended investments companies (OEICs and their European equivalents ICVCs and SICAVs), and cash; the ability to own certain other assets, such as direct shares, can breach personal portfolio bond rules, which would be tax inefficient.
+[vii] Offshore bond providers typically offer various investment funds, including unit trusts, exchange-traded funds (ETFs), open-ended investment companies (OEICs and their European equivalents ICVCs and SICAVs), and cash.
+The ability to own certain other assets, such as direct shares, may breach personal portfolio bond rules, which would not be tax-efficient.

 General:

-This article is a summary of the main differences and key considerations when selecting between an offshore bond account and a taxable investment account.
-We have simplified many of the areas for brevity.
+This article summarises the main differences and key considerations when selecting between an offshore bond and a taxable investment account.
+We have simplified these areas for brevity.

-Before you invest in any type of investment or account, you should obtain personalised advice from an independent financial adviser.
+Before making investment decisions, you should obtain personalised advice from an independent financial adviser.

 You risk losing capital when you invest.

-Any reference to legislation and tax is based on our understanding of UK law and HMRCs practice at the date of production.
+Any reference to legislation and tax is based on our understanding of UK law and HMRC's practice at the time of writing.
 These may be subject to change in the future.
 Tax rates and reliefs may be altered.

+• Home